kazurayam/ConfiguringKatalonProjectWithJson/README.md

 The shortage of my approach is that it does not provide any GUI component to edit/view the JSON configuration as a part of Katalon Studio GUI just like it does for Execution Profiles. --- I don't mind it.
 I don't need any GUI support.
 Text editor is perfect for authoring JSON.

 Another shortage would be that this requires seasoned programming skill. --- I don't think it matters.
-Non-programmers would never want to persiste the updates to the GlobalVariables; that is highly programmatical.
+Non-programmers would never want to persist the updates to the GlobalVariables; so they would not need my solution at all.